 If the arrest date of your current DUI was within 5 years of the conviction date of your prior DUI, you are facing a mandatory minimum jail sentence of 10 days.
 If your prior conviction was more than 5 years ago, there is no mandatory jail sentence, but the potential maximum sentence is 1 year in jail.

 This is where things start to get very serious.
 If your 3rd DUI occurred within 10 years of your last one, the prosecutor can file this DUI as a 3rd Degree Felony with a potential 5 year prison sentence.
 Regardless of whether the case gets filed in misdemeanor or felony court, you face a mandatory minimum sentence of 30 days in jail.

 What Can You Do To Help Me?

 As an attorney who only practices DUI and Criminal Defense, my most important duty is to do everything possible to keep my clients out of jail.
 It’s a responsibility I lose sleep over because my client and their family is looking to me to preserve their freedom.

-I can’t promise what the eventual outcome will be in your case, but I will promise you this: If you entrust me and my team with your defense, we will do everything possible to win your case and keep you out of jail.
+I can’t promise what the eventual outcome will be in your case, but I will promise you this: If you entrust me with your defense, I will do everything possible to win your case and keep you out of jail.

 If you are worried about whether you are going to jail after a DUI arrest in Fort Walton Beach, I welcome your call, so call Flaherty Defense Firm today at (850) 243-6097 for a free consultation.
 You’ll be able to get your questions answered and have some peace of mind about where you stand.